-Second round of public consultation on the Sustainable Transport Corridors for Cork
+NTA commences third round of consultation on the sustainable transport corridors for Cork

 BusConnects Cork is a €600m programme of work that aims to transform the city’s bus system, making public transport more accessible to more people.
-By delivering approximately 91kms of new bus lanes and bus priority and 96km of cycle facilities (one direction) delivering 48km of the cycle network, BusConnects Cork will make travel by bus, as well as active travel, a viable option while also reducing carbon emissions and congestion.
+By delivering approximately 91kms of new bus lanes and bus priority and 98km of cycle facilities (one direction) delivering 49km of the cycle network, BusConnects Cork will make travel by bus, as well as active travel, a more attractive option while also reducing carbon emissions and congestion.

 Following the second round of public consultation, the NTA has been making refinements along each corridor to take into consideration both the submissions received by the public and ongoing local community engagement.
 In addition, there has been further technical design work and urban realm improvements along each corridor.

 Consultation on the updated proposals runs until Monday, 18 December 2023.
 A series of public information events will be hosted across Cork city during November.
 Dates, times and venues are available below.
 Leaflets will also be delivered to almost one hundred thousand addresses in Cork with information about the consultation.
 To make a submission and tell us what you think click on the link to our Consultation Portal below in the “How to Engage” section.

 All submissions in the third round of public consultation will be reviewed by the NTA.
 Following this, the NTA will finalise the Preferred Route Options for all eleven corridors.
 The scheme designs will be further developed and statutory consent applications to An Bord Pleanála will be prepared, inclusive of transport and environmental impact assessments.
 At this stage, as part of the formal planning application to ABP, there will be a statutory public consultation process also.